artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 But as a direct comparison to Swift:

 * Reduce the barrier to entry for rest of team
-  - more external contributions from web engineers already
+  - more external contributions from web engineers since we moved

 * Better abstractions for building JSON driven apps
  - https://rauchg.com/2015/pure-ui